Pi Coding Agent: The Minimal, Extensible AI Agent Stack for Serious Developers

 pi list

-pi configUse project-local installs (-l) when the package is part of the repository workflow.
+pi configUse project-local installs (-l) when the package belongs to the repository workflow.
 Use global installs for personal preferences.
 Pin packages when the workflow must be stable:

-pi install git:github.com/user/repo@v1.2.0 -lThe security rule is simple: Pi packages can run code with your permissions.
-Review third-party packages before installing them, especially extensions.
+pi install git:github.com/user/repo@v1.2.0 -lThe security rule is one line: Pi packages run code with your permissions.
+Review third-party packages before installing them — extensions especially.

 Step 5: Add Skills for Deep Work